 The full bursary amount will be deposited into the student's university account to cover registration and tuition fees.
-The balance will be allocated to the student monthly or quarterly by the university.
+The balance will be allocated to the student a monthly or quarterly basis by the university;

 - This funding cannot supplement existing bursaries from other government sources (e.g., National Research Foundation (NRF) or other government-derived bursaries).
-If the student applies for more than one government-derived bursary and becomes successful in all of them, s/he should choose only one before accepting this award.
-Once the funds have been legally paid into the student's university account, reversal of the funds is not allowed later during the academic year. - Funding allocated for each bursary is for the specific academic year in which it was awarded.
-For first time registration, an Honours/fourth year engineering/postgraduate Diploma award will be limited to one year, Master's award to two years and doctoral award to three years. - Funding is only guaranteed for one year.
-Continuation of funding is dependent on a student's performance and the availability of funds from the sponsor. - The period of the award is calculated from the first year of registration of the study or research, regardless of the IBS funding.
-For example, a Master's student who obtains support in their second year of registration will only be funded for 1 year.
+If the student applies for more than one government-derived bursary and becomes successful in more than one, they must choose only one before accepting this award.
+Once the funds have been legally deposited into the student's university account, they cannot be reversed later during the academic year; - Funding allocated for each bursary is for the specific academic year in which it was awarded.
+For first-time registration, an honours/fourth-year engineering/postgraduate diploma award will be limited to one year, a master's award to two years and a doctoral award to three years; - Funding is only guaranteed for one year.
+Continuation of funding is dependent on a student's performance and the availability of funds from the sponsor; and - The period of the award is calculated from the first year of registration of the study or research, regardless of the IBS funding.
+For example, a master's student who obtains support in their second year of registration will only be funded for one year.